 Welcome to the Uphold Update.
 Weekly top stories all about what's happening in the crypto market, digital money, and at Uphold.

 The crypto market moves fast and at Uphold we know how important it is for our users to stay on the pulse of shifting trends and market changes.
-The last few weeks, especially, have seen dramatic and unexpected fluctuations in the market.
+In the last week, cryptocurrency was everywhere--even at the Olympics!

 Here’s a recap of what happened last week: